mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ---

-FIXME: How much do we talk about the logistical and organisational problems of the organisation as a whole, vs the specific chanllenges we face as a result?
+FIXME: How much do we talk about the logistical and organisational problems of the organisation as a whole, vs the specific challenges we face as a result?

 Our ultimate goal is to deliver program requested by youth members in a way that gives them as much input as possible, while removing any friction to